Photo of Young Scholars students talking in class

 • Completed online application

-• Copy of PSAT, SAT, or ACT score report, uploaded through the online application system
+• Copy of PSAT, SAT, or ACT score report (if forgoing the third letter of recommendation), uploaded through the online application system

-• Unofficial transcripts from each secondary school attended, uploaded through the online application system
+• Unofficial transcripts from each marking period of secondary school attended, uploaded through the online application system.
+For fall applications: 9th-10th grade transcripts.
+For spring applications: 9th-11th grade transcripts.

 • Application essays, listed below